protocol/research-website/content/posts/202005-resnetlab-NGN-webinar/index.md

 2. A DHT client can dial directly (i.e., open an outbound connection) to a dialable node, e.g., one of the public IPFS Gateways and make data available to that node.
 3. There are hosting services operational today in the IPFS network.
 [Pinata](https://pinata.cloud/) and [Infura](https://infura.io/) provide hosting and pinning services and make content available from their publicly dialable nodes.

 **Q: There would have to be a general way - it's difficult to do the configuration for every user.
-Bittorrent has been using all those methods for years.
+BitTorrent has been using all those methods for years.
 You could use the same techniques.**

 A: The teams at Protocol Labs are actively working on this topic to find a stable and general-purpose solution that will work out of the box.
 It is worth noting, however, that BitTorrent has traditionally worked fine when *one of the two* communicating nodes has been behind a NAT.
 IPFS also deals with this case without problems, using dialbacks for instance (i.e., asking the NAT’ed peer to open a connection to the dialable peer).

 When both of the communicating nodes are behind NATs, BitTorrent also faces severe problems.
 In the case of BitTorrent, the increased popularity of some content items and the fact that popular content will inevitably end up being stored at a dialable node is what improves performance.
 Again, the same applies to IPFS.

-**Q: Apart from the Internet Archive, are there other similar big publishers that use IPFS?**

-A: IPFS has collaborated with several large scientific publishers and pre-print archives, such as [arXiv](https://arxiv.org/), and standardization bodies, such as the [IETF](https://www.ietf.org/); IPFS has additionally worked with [EDGI](https://envirodatagov.org/) to back up climate data.

-In addition to collaborating directly with publishers,  IPFS also hosts several important community-led [data preservation projects](https://awesome.ipfs.io/datasets/), including the [Distributed Wikipedia Mirror Project](https://github.com/ipfs/distributed-wikipedia-mirror), geocities-on-ipfs, and the [InterPlanetary Wayback](https://github.com/oduwsdl/ipwb) archive replay system.

 **Q: Say we have multiple peers storing the same (mutable) content.
 If there is an inconsistency between them, how does a user get the latest version of the content?
 In other words, how do you get the latest version of the IPNS record?**

 A: IPFS uses the InterPlanetary Naming System (IPNS) to publish mutable content.
 Mutable content is advertised through IPNS records.
-With IPNS, instead of publishing the hash of the content, users publish the hash (in fact the multihash) of their public key.
+With IPNS, instead of publishing the hash of the content, users publish the hash (the multihash, in fact) of their public key.
 Assuming that the [multihash](https://tools.ietf.org/html/draft-snell-multihash-00) of the publisher’s public key is H(k), then in order to publish content under this IPNS key, the publisher must send a provider record to the K (with K=20 in the current setting) closest peers to SHA256(H(k)).
 The system then performs a lookup for those K peers and sends them the provider record.

 In the opposite direction, in order to retrieve content, a user asks the K closest peers to SHA256(H(k)) for the provider record that points to the peer with this key, or for peers closer to it.
 As the user receives responses from the K closest peers, the system retains the latest version of the provider record (the one with the highest sequence number).
 The default setting is for the query to terminate after it receives 16 records; this setting can be altered.
 Cross-checking the highest sequence number from all 16 (or more) received records ensures that the user has the most recent record.
 The user also sends the up-to-date record to those peers that sent outdated records.

+**Q: Apart from the Internet Archive, are there other big publishers that use IPFS?**

+A: IPFS has collaborated with several large scientific publishers and pre-print archives, such as [arXiv](https://arxiv.org/), and standardization bodies, such as the [IETF](https://www.ietf.org/); IPFS has additionally worked with [EDGI](https://envirodatagov.org/) to back up climate data.

+In addition to collaborating directly with publishers,  IPFS also hosts several important community-led [data preservation projects](https://awesome.ipfs.io/datasets/), including the [Distributed Wikipedia Mirror Project](https://github.com/ipfs/distributed-wikipedia-mirror), geocities-on-ipfs, and the [InterPlanetary Wayback](https://github.com/oduwsdl/ipwb) archive replay system.